robenkleene/parrot/README.md

 - The button plays the sample.
 - `Mute`: Toggle whether the sample's audio is output.
 - `Clear`: Clear the sample.

-#### Standalone Mode

-Parrot can also be opened in standalone mode by opening the `misc/instruments/Parrot.maxpat`  outside of Ableton Live, it offers some additional features.

-- Typing the `s` will play the sample
-- **BG**: Toggle whether typing `s` should also play the sample when Max is not in the foreground